k98kurz/micropycelium/Packager_spec.md

 destination.
 The distance metrics are defined as follows.
-For these definitions, cpl(x1, x2) is the "common prefix length" and means the number of consecutive coordinates starting at the beginning that are shared between addresses x1 and x2; i.e. the length of the beginning shared address bytes.
-Also, |x1| means the number of coordinates in address x1, and L = 17.
+For these definitions, cpl(x1, x2) is the "common prefix length" and means the number of consecutive coordinates starting at the beginning that are shared between addresses x1 and x2.
+Also, |x1| means the number of coordinates in address x1, and L = 33.

 ### Tree Distance